 Worker misclassification could mean increased liability for income taxes and workers’ compensation claims.

 It seems as if everyone is an independent contractor these days.
-Janitorial staff, construction workers, nurses, truckers, security guards, taxi cab drivers and entertainment creatives are all exchanging employee ID badges for 1099s.
+Janitorial staff, construction workers, nurses, truckers, security guards and entertainment creatives are all exchanging employee ID badges for 1099s.

-Employers who misclassify employees as independent contractors could be on the hook for federal and state income, Social Security and Medicare taxes, unemployment taxes (should the worker be laid off) and retroactive workers’ compensation coverage.
+Employers who misclassify employees as independent contractors could be on the hook for federal and state income tax, Social Security and Medicare, unemployment taxes (should the worker be laid off) and retroactive workers’ compensation coverage.
 This type of expense across a fleet of workers could be crippling for an employer of any size.

 To be an employee or not to be an employee

 So, how do you determine if a worker is an employee or an independent contractor?
 The first step is to explore the business relationship that exists between your company and the worker.
 A general rule of thumb: the more control the business has over the worker, the greater the chance they are considered an employee.